FESOM/fesom2_doc/doc/icepack_in_fesom.rst

 Compatibility with FESOM2 configurations
 """"""""""""""""""""""""""""""""""""""""

 In `Zampieri et al. (2020) <https://search.proquest.com/docview/2469422827?fromopenview=true&pq-origsite=gscholar>`_ the model was run with linear free surfaces (**which_ALE=’linfs’**), and other ALE coordinates have not been tested.
-In principle, Icepack should be independent of the scheme used to solve the sea ice dynamic.
+In principle, Icepack should be independent of the scheme used to solve the sea ice dynamics.
 However, at the moment only the standard EVP is supported, while the mEVP and aEVP still show some strange behaviors.
 We are working on solving this issue as well as on testing further setups, and we will update this document as soon as progress is made.

 Compilation
 ===========